 Follow us on Facebook @Forum18NewsService

 All Forum 18 text may be referred to, quoted from, or republished in full, if Forum 18 is credited as the source.

 All photographs that are not Forum 18's copyright are attributed to the copyright owner.
 If you reuse any photographs from Forum 18's website, you must seek permission for any reuse from the copyright owner or abide by the copyright terms the copyright owner has chosen.

 © Forum 18 News Service.
 All rights reserved.
 ISSN 1504-2855.

 RUSSIA: 15 months in deportation centre so far

 18 months after officials secretly stripped Yevgeny Kim of Russian citizenship (his only citizenship) and 15 months after he completed his jail term for exercising freedom of religion or belief, the now-stateless 45-year-old Muslim remains in the foreigners' detention centre in Khabarovsk.
 Uzbekistan – where he was born – refuses to accept him.
 In June, he asked for identity documents enabling him to leave Russia voluntarily for Turkey.

 10 July 2020

 Russia is using Interpol Red Notices to try to get back at least three citizens now based abroad to prosecute them on extremism charges for exercising freedom of religion or belief.
-Two are Muslims who meet to study their faith using the writings of Said Nursi.
-The Red Notices appear to violate Interpol's rules, which ban their use in ways that violate individuals' human rights.
+Two are Muslims who met to study their faith using the writings of Said Nursi.
+These Red Notices violate Interpol's rules, which ban their use in ways that violate individuals' human rights.

 9 July 2020